ozthe2/ozthe2.github.io/_posts/2015-01-12-ConfigMgr-How-to-confirm-BranchCache-is-working.md

 tags: [branchcache,configmgr]
 ---

 This is part 2 of a two part post.
-In [part one](https://www.fearthepanda.com/sccm-how-to-configure-branchcache/) I explained how I configured BranchCache on my SCCM distribution point.
+In [Part 1]({{ site.baseurl }}{% link _posts/2015-01-09-ConfigMgr-How-to-Configure-BranchCache.md %}) I explained how I configured BranchCache on my SCCM distribution point.

 This post will demonstrate the methods I used to prove that computers at my branch office were actually using a locally cached version of the application to install from.